neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 #### *Textual description:*

-“EMG was recorded with a high-density grid from both the palmar and the dorsal side of the lower arm.”
+"EMG was recorded with a high-density grid from both the palmar and the dorsal side of the lower arm."

-Two HD-sEMG electrodes were positioned on the dorsal and the volar aspects of the forearm with the inten- tion to cover, or partially cover, the main fingers flexors and extensors (flexor digitorum profundus – responsible  for flexion of fingers D2-D5, extensor digitorum communis – responsible for extension of fingers D2-D5), wrist  flexor/extensor (flexor carpi radialis, flexor carpi ulnaris – responsible for wrist flexion, extensor carpi radialis  longus, extensor carpi ulnaris – responsible for wrist extension) and pronator/supinator (pronator teres, supina- tor), and thumb flexor/extensor (flexor pollicis longus – responsible for thumb flexion, extensor pollicis longus  – responsible for thumb extension) and thumb abduction (abductor pollicis longus).
+Two HD-sEMG electrodes were positioned on the dorsal and the volar aspects of the forearm with the inten- tion to cover, or partially cover, the main fingers flexors and extensors (flexor digitorum profundus - responsible  for flexion of fingers D2-D5, extensor digitorum communis - responsible for extension of fingers D2-D5), wrist  flexor/extensor (flexor carpi radialis, flexor carpi ulnaris - responsible for wrist flexion, extensor carpi radialis  longus, extensor carpi ulnaris - responsible for wrist extension) and pronator/supinator (pronator teres, supina- tor), and thumb flexor/extensor (flexor pollicis longus - responsible for thumb flexion, extensor pollicis longus  - responsible for thumb extension) and thumb abduction (abductor pollicis longus).
 As the HD-sEMG electrodes  can cover a relatively large area, the positioning of the electrodes was guided by physiological landmarks, such as  distance from the elbow for the distal placement, and distance from the ulna for radial orientation.
 The electrodes  were placed approximately 3 cm from elbow (elbow to closest electrode corner) and 2 cm from ulna (edge of the  ulna to edge of the electrode).

 #### *Proposed machine-readable metadata in a JSON or TSV file*